The Best Commercial Vehicle

 - Choice of coverage

-According to Insureon, the average cost of commercial vehicle insurance is around $142 per month, or $1,704 per year for a policy limit of $1 million.
+According to Insureon, the average cost of commercial automobile insurance is around $142 per month, or $1,704 per year for a policy limit of $1 million.
 And a majority of small businesses pay less than $1,500 per year for their auto coverage.

 Now let’s look at some of the best commercial vehicle insurance providers: